kushal-thakkar/facet/README.md

 - **Visual Query Building**: Create complex SQL queries using an intuitive interface
 - **Multiple Database Support**: Connect to PostgreSQL and ClickHouse databases
 - **Interactive Visualizations**: View your data as tables, line charts, bar charts, and pie charts
-- **Metadata Browser**: Explore database tables, columns, and relationships
-- **Saved Explorations**: Save and share your queries for future use
 - **Export Options**: Export results as CSV, JSON, or the generated SQL

 ## Project Structure